Maxim-Mazurok/google-api-typings-generator/gapi.client.drive-v3/readme.md

 await gapi.client.drive.drives.hide({ driveId: "driveId",  });

 /*
  Lists the user's shared drives.
+This method accepts the `q` parameter, which is a search query combining one or more search terms.
+For more information, see the [Search for shared drives](/drive/api/guides/search-shareddrives) guide.
 */
 await gapi.client.drive.drives.list({  });